brainpaingames/brainpaingames.github.io/ControllerDocs.md

 - **Double Rotation in Right-Up (Negative) and Forward-Hither (Positive) Planes:**
   - Hold **Shift** and press key **6** for this double rotation.

-Note: These keys enable the player to perform complex double rotations in different planes, providing advanced navigational control in the 4D VR game.